What to do if you are attacked for your work

 •If a threat involves a security breach, a ransomware attack, or other actions jeopardizing the privacy of information, please contact the Director of Information Security and Privacy immediately: (315) 859-4289.

 •Contact the Dean of Faculty for support and counsel.
 The Dean of Faculty can help convene a group to support you and answer your questions.
-That group may include the Director of Campus Safety, the Director of Information Security and Privacy, representatives from the Communications Office, the Associate Dean of Faculty, your department chair or ad-hoc committee chair, the Chief Diversity Officer, and/or legal counsel, depending on the nature of the attack.
+That group may include the Director of Campus Safety, the Director of Information Security and Privacy, representatives from the Communications Office, the Associate Dean of Faculty, your department chair or ad-hoc committee chair, the Vice President for Diversity, Equity, and Inclusion, representation from the Office of the President, and/or legal counsel, depending on the nature of the attack.

 •If you believe there may have been a violation of the College’s Harassment and Discrimination Policy, please contact the Director of Community Standards: 315-859-4245.